k2view-academy/K2View-Academy/articles/26_fabric_security/15_user_IAM_SAML_Okta_setup.md

 #### Configure SAML settings

-7. Fill in the following fields also based on information provided by Fabric:
+7. Fill in the following fields based on information provided by Fabric:

    - **Single sign on URL**, The location (ACS URL) where the SAML assertion is sent with a POST operation back to Fabric.

    - **Use this for Recipient URL and Destination URL**, Select this check box.

-   - **Allow this app to request other SSO URLs**, Selecting this option is sometimes useful for integration testing enables configuring multiple ACS URLs.
+   - **Allow this app to request other SSO URLs**, Selecting this option is sometimes useful for integration testing.
+It enables the configuration of  multiple ACS URLs.
 When selecting it, a list of "Requestable SSO URLs" is opened where you can specify one or more entries.

    - **Audience URI (SP Entity ID)**, The intended audience of the SAML assertion.
 This is the Fabric **Entity ID**.